xolox/vim-easytags/README.md

 ## Options

+The easytags plug-in should work out of the box but if you don't like the default configuration you can change how it works by setting the variables documented below.
+Most of these variables can also be changed for specific files by setting a buffer local variable instead of the global variable.
+For example to disable automatic highlighting (enabled by default) only in Python files you can add the following line to your [vimrc script] [vimrc]:

+    :autocmd FileType python let b:easytags_auto_highlight = 0

+Note that buffer local variables always override global variables, so if you want to undo this for a specific file you have to use [:unlet] [unlet]:

+    :unlet b:easytags_auto_highlight

 ### The `g:easytags_cmd` option

 The plug-in will try to determine the location where Exuberant Ctags is installed on its own but this might not always work because any given executable named `ctags` in your `$PATH` might not in fact be Exuberant Ctags but some older, more primitive `ctags` implementation which doesn't support the same command line options and thus breaks the easytags plug-in.
 If this is the case you can set the global variable `g:easytags_cmd` to the location where you've installed Exuberant Ctags, e.g.: